chriscalip/mapdocs/README.md

 # mapdocs
-Auto Generated Documentation of the 2 Drupal Mapping Libraries : Openlayers and Leaflet
+Auto Generated Documentation of the 2 Drupal Mapping Modules : Openlayers and Leaflet

+Also Curated Technical Overview of the 2 Drupal Mapping Modules.